Span-America rates comfort; convoluted foam mattress pads display index

 If Donald Spann, president of Span-America Inc., gets his way, all convoluted foam futon mattress pads will display the company's new Span Index on the package.

-The Span Index, which was introduced at the mini-market, is a new way of defining comfort by numbers.
-Spann presented the index as part of an introduction of second generation convoluted products at the Pillowtex Corp. showroom.
-Pillowtex distributes Span-America products. prompted bedding manufacturers to reevaluate their plans for 1988.
+The Span Index, which was introduced at the mini-market, is a new way of defining comfort by various ways.
+Spann presented the index as part of an introduction of second generation convoluted products at the Pillowtex Corp.’s showroom.
+Pillowtex distributes Span-America products.
+Read more mattress articles at prompted bedding manufacturers to reevaluate their plans for 1988.

 Second generation products "provide customers with a way to step-up to better products,' Spann said.
-The new Span Index attempts to put a numerical value on improved comfort sleep products.
+The new Span Index attempts to put a numerical value on improved comfort sleep products and full size futon mattresses.

-While not all companies will implement the Pillowtex/ Span-America index, most manufacturers agree that both retailers and consumers are confused by the density and ILD numbers.
+While not all companies will implement the Pillowtex/ Span-America index, most bedding and full size futon mattress manufacturers agree that both retailers and consumers are confused by the density and ILD numbers.
 Because most convoluted foam products look similar, it is difficult to differentiate between various products and quality levels.

 The comfort index represents more than a new marketing handle for Pillowtex and Span-America.
 According to Spann, the index represents an intensive research effort in the field.